 Report.
 Observe.
 Report.

-And when the chain is very tight, the bridge team must give ahead engines to lessen its tension.
+When the chain is very tight, the bridge team must give ahead engines to lessen its tension.
 Keep the stay between moderate and up and down to enable smooth heaving up of the anchor.

 Rudder angles must also be used to “follow” the direction of the chain.